Blondninja/CMPG323-Overview---32369689/README.md

 project 3

+This Project will create the repository and will fork the existing GitHub repository.
+This project will also use repository classes that will contain data access operations.
+Project 3 will also use the  repository in order to keep the 'CMPG 323 Project Progress Tracking' Kanban project up to date.

+branching strategy:

+These projects will need a development branch and thus a version of the GitFlow branching strategy will be used.
+All features will be developed on a feature branch which stems from the development branch.
+Once the feature is complete the feature branch will be merged with the development branch.
+Once the development branch is ready to be realeased, the branch will be merged with the main branch.There will also be a hotfix branch for any small fixes that the main branch may need.

 This project is a web app that allows users to manage the IOT devices within their Organization, this app was built using